Auto-Updater

 Pubkey

-is a required configuration that defines the public key generated with the signer generate
+The pubkey is a required configuration that defines the public key generated with the signer generate Packager CLI command.

 It is used to verify the authenticity of the update, ensuring it was built using your private key.